Remembrance and Celebration

 Over 200 people from Madison, Wisconsin and Oaxaca, Mexico

 This project was inspired by altar making traditions in Mexico for Day of the Dead but community and personal altars of remembrance are created all over the world.
-We invited individuals, artists, students, friends, family, churches, hospice group and others to take part in a community exhibition.
-We were amazed at the level of interest in this project, thrilled by the number of people who wanted to participate, and deeply touched by how personal the work became for so many people.
+We invite individuals, artists, students, friends, family, churches, hospice group and others to take part in a community exhibition.
+We have been amazed at the level of interest in this project, thrilled by the number of people who wanted to participate, and deeply touched by how personal the work has become for so many people.

-It was incredibly moving to walk through the space lined with boxes filled with memories of loved ones who had passed on.
-During the 3 receptions we hosted, you would often hear someone talking about all of the things they had put inside and why.
-And in doing so, they were sharing the personality and memories of their loved ones with those who were listening.
-The space was filled with both laughter and tears.
+It is incredibly moving to walk through the space lined with boxes filled with memories of loved ones who had passed on.
+During story-sharing, you hear someone talking about all of the things they had put inside thier box, who it was for and why they chose the specific items.
+Through the objects each of us share the personality and memories of loved ones .
+The spaces are filled with both laughter and tears.

 If you create a similar Remembrance and Celebration event, we would like to hear about it.
 Please let us know where you had the event, how many participated, your own reflections and post photos of your own event on the Remembrance and Celebration Facebook Page